 In Title by Keyword mode, enter the title name, or any keyword, by touching the letter icons on the screen.
 Press the List icon to begin the song search.
-If you press the CANCEL button on the screen, the display returns to the mode menu without doing a search.
+If you press the CANCEL button on the control panel, the display returns to the mode menu without doing a search.

-To cancel the selected letter, select the letter and touch the Delete icon.
+To cancel the selected letter, touch the Delete icon.
 To select more characters, touch the More icon.
 The other character list will be shown.